Orofacial pain: Epidemiology

 Orofacial pain is common problem.
 For example, in the United States, one report estimated that 22% of the general population had experienced some form of facial pain at some point in the 6-month period before questioning, of which 12% was toothache.
 In the United Kingdom, 7% of the general population reported having some degree of chronic orofacial pain.
 Other reports indicate a prevalence of 10–15% for TMD in the general population.

 A systematic review looking at the prevalence of orofacial pain found that highest prevalence was for pain on opening the mouth (21%-49%), muscle tenderness (17%-97%) and self-reported joint pain (5%-31%).

+Feline orofacial pain syndrome

+Feline orofacial pain syndrome is a condition in cats characterised by episodic unilateral oral pain and self-mutilation of the tongue.
+The aetiology is unknown but is believed to be a neuropathic inherited disorder.
+Common analgesics often do not work well and anti-convulsant analgesics are required to manage pain.
+The Burmese cat is predisposed.